 Discovering that we are loveable is a human motivation; from earliest childhood we seek out 'the gleam in our mother's eye' but if it is not there or if the gaze is too smothering, our sense of self in relation to other will be constricted.
 Throw in societal norms, family dynamics and cultural expectations, and defences such as dissociation and self-soothing strategies may become habitual, which may have an impact on the establishing and maintaining of meaningful and intimate relationships.

-To complicate matters, societal norms and expectations are now less rigid, meaning that even the idea of a relationship is not as straightforward as it used to be - for sure, it is not just about the binary, monogamous, hetero-normative model of 50 years ago; there is a whole spectrum of options available to us.
-Some people even argue that monogamy is on a continuum.
-No wonder being relationship(s) ready can feel like a Herculean task.
+To complicate matters, societal norms and expectations are now less rigid, meaning that even the idea of a relationship is not as straightforward as it used to be, it is no longer the monolithic, normative model of 50 years ago; there is a whole spectrum of options available to us, which can be exciting and a little scary.
+No wonder that the idea of 'relationship' can feel like a Herculean task.

 'Only connect ...
 Only connect the prose and the passion, and both will be exalted, and human love will be seen at its height.
 Live in fragments no longer.
 Only connect, and the beast and the monk, robbed of the isolation that is life to either, will die'.

 The invitation here was to allow ourselves to be open to the possibility of relationship and that through genuine attention and connection, which acknowledges our separateness and our needs, a fully functioning sense of self will develop.

 This idea that we need to 'only connect', that connection is a fundatmental human motivation was a radical concept at the time.
 Psychology was still very much focused on the instinctual drives of sex and aggression, feelings were still the realm of art and poetry and relationships were defined by morality and social norms.